 "Give the card back!"

-I looked at where Ao's –
+I looked at where Ao's voice came from.
+And then I screamed.

 I truly, deeply thank everyone who had a hand in the reviews of this story, from Stardestroyer and Spacebattles to Xnxx and Fictionpress.